rails/rails/guides/source/getting_started.md

 ### Listing all posts

 We still need a way to list all our posts, so let's do that.
-As usual, we'll need a route placed into +config/routes.rb+:
+As usual, we'll need a route placed into `config/routes.rb`:

 ```ruby
 get "posts" => "posts#index"
 ```

-And an action for that route inside the +PostsController+ in the +app/controllers/posts_controller.rb+ file:
+And an action for that route inside the `PostsController` in the `app/controllers/posts_controller.rb` file:

 ```ruby
 def index